drewcrawford/wwdc-notes/23/Extend Speech Synthesis with personal and custom voices.md

 Bring the latest advancements in Speech Synthesis to your apps.
 Learn how you can integrate your custom speech synthesizer and voices into iOS and macOS.
 We'll show you how SSML is used to generate expressive speech synthesis, and explore how Personal Voice can enable your augmentative and assistive communication app to speak on a person's behalf in an authentic way.

+Voices can be personal.

+# Explore Speech Synthesis Markup Language

+W3C standard for speech
+Declarative XML document
+Supported on all Apple platforms
 ### 2:10 - SSML phrase
 ```html
 <speak>